Greenhouse Gases

 History of Greenhouse Gas Measurements & Their Importance

 With a warming climate, it is imperative that any controllable greenhouse gas emissions are reduced.
 According to the International Panel on Climate Change (IPCC), to avoid the worst effects of anthropogenic climate change, warming must be limited to 1.5°C by 2100, requiring a reduction in CO2 emissions by 45% in 2030 and net zero emissions by 2050, with large reductions in CH4 emissions as well.
-Due its location away from major sources, Whiteface Mountain is a useful site for monitoring greenhouse gases.
-In order to help create effective policy aiming to reduce emissions, regular monitoring across the globe including sites like Whiteface Mountain is required.
+Due to its location away from major sources, Whiteface Mountain is a crucial site for monitoring greenhouse gases.
+In order to help create effective policy aiming to reduce emissions, regular monitoring across the globe including remote sites like Whiteface Mountain is required.